 Often, career conversations are reserved for once a year when a review of some sort is done.
 Other times, they're completely ignored if a manager doesn’t feel confident in leading the conversation.
 In reality, we should be discussing career aspirations and goals frequently - you can even check in weekly (i.e. what progress have you made on your career goals this week?).

 Here are a few examples of career aspiration questions:

-- 18. What are two or three new skills you’d like to learn on the job?
+- What two or three new skills would you like to learn on the job?

-- 19. How are you progressing towards your bigger career and life goals?
+- How are you progressing toward your bigger career and life goals?

 Ending your one-on-one meeting on an actionable question keeps the loop of feedback open.
 Here's what we mean by actionable one-on-one ending questions:

-Don’t forget to also offer informal, in-the-moment effective feedback whenever you have a chance.
-As you interact with your direct reports, take time to acknowledge how they are doing, rather than waiting to address it during a formal one-on-one.
+Don’t forget to offer informal, in-the-moment feedback whenever you can.
+As you interact with your direct reports, acknowledge how they are doing rather than wait to address it during a formal one-on-one.
 This way, your mentee can always be confident in their performance and feel comfortable seeking feedback.

 Download our ultimate guide to 1-on-1 meetings